lidofinance/docs/docs/guides/node-operators/general-overview.md

 > `2` and `8` validators, respectively, then the first operator will receive `0.2` stETH, the
 > second — `0.8` stETH.

-The fee is nominated in stETH, a liquid version of ETH2 token introduced by the Lido protocol.
+The fee is nominated in stETH, a liquid version of staked ETH introduced by the Lido protocol.
 The tokens correspond 1:1 to the Ether that the token holder would be able get by burning their stETH if transfers were already enabled in the Beacon chain.
-At any time point, the total amount of stETH tokens is equal to the total amount of Ether controlled by the protocol on both ETH1 and ETH2 sides.
+At any time point, the total amount of stETH tokens is equal to the total amount of Ether controlled by the protocol on both Execution Layer and Consensus Layer sides.

 When a user submits Ether to the pool, they get the same amount of freshly-minted stETH tokens.
-When reward is received on the ETH2 side, each stETH holder’s balance increases by the same percentage that the total amount of protocol-controlled Ether has increased, corrected for the protocol fee which is taken by [minting new stETH tokens] to the fee recipients.
+When reward is received on the Consensus Layer side, each stETH holder’s balance increases by the same percentage that the total amount of protocol-controlled Ether has increased, corrected for the protocol fee which is taken by [minting new stETH tokens] to the fee recipients.